parsehex/BuddyGenAI/README.md

 In the app, you name your buddies as well as give them a description to influence how they chat with you.
 When you're connected to image AI,, you can generate profile pictures for your buddies which display in chat.

 This is a passion project of mine to create an experience that emulates having friends to talk to and hang out with.
-The above projects and several others have helped make this possible and I couldn't have made this without their work.
+There are many projects and their work that have made this possible, so I encourage checking out the [licenses folder](./licenses/) as well as in-app, Settings tab -> **BuddyGenAI Credits / Licenses**.

 I hope others find this project interesting and/or enjoyable as well.